 View full CV

-In 2017, Andrew was named as one of Legal Week's ‘Stars at the Bar', which profiles the most promising junior barristers in the UK.
-Legal Week described Andrew as ‘An expert in unjust enrichment’ and ‘user-friendly and excellent value for money’.
-A partner at one City firm told Legal Week that Andrew has ‘the magic combination of top class legal abilities, remarkable diligence, a commercial approach and a charming temperament.
-He is a real delight to work with; a team player; and genuinely a star’.
-Another client commented that ‘Andrew is the complete package’.
+Andrew is recommended in Chambers & Partners as a leading junior barrister in Commercial Dispute Resolution.
+He is described as a “delight” “hard-working, responsive, willing to roll up his sleeves and also good fun” and “clever and pays great attention to detail”.
+Andrew was also featured in Legal Week's Stars at the Bar, which profiles the most promising junior barristers in the UK.
+Legal Week described Andrew as “An expert in unjust enrichment” and “user-friendly and excellent value for money”.
+A partner at one City firm told Legal Week that Andrew has “the magic combination of top class legal abilities, remarkable diligence, a commercial approach and a charming temperament.
+He is a real delight to work with; a team player; and genuinely a star”.
+Another commented that “Andrew is the complete package”.

-Prior to transferring to the English Bar (2012), Andrew trained with the State Solicitor’s Office of Western Australia, taught private law (mainly equity and trusts) at the University of Oxford and practised in New York and London as an associate at Shearman & Sterling LLP.
+Prior to transferring to the English Bar (2012), Andrew trained with the State Solicitor’s Office of Western Australia, taught private law at the University of Oxford and practised in New York and London as an associate at Shearman & Sterling LLP.
 Since then, he has gained a wide range of experience, appearing in his own right in the Court of Appeal, High Court and LCIA and UNCITRAL proceedings, as well as being led in substantial, complex and high-value litigation and international commercial arbitration in England and jurisdictions around the world, including New York, Singapore, Nigeria, the Isle of Man and Israel.
 Andrew has also acted as an expert witness on English law in foreign proceedings on a number of occasions.

 Andrew is called to the Bar in the state of New York and is able to advise on issues of New York law.

 - Travelport v WEX EWHC 2670 (Comm); EWHC 1960 (Comm)